Interval order

 is the interval graph $(X, \cap)$.

 Interval orders should not be confused with the interval-containment orders, which are the inclusion orders on intervals on the real line (equivalently, the orders of dimension ≤ 2).

-Interval orders' practical applications include modelling evolution of species and archeological histories of pottery styles.
+Interval orders' practical applications include modelling evolution of species and archaeological histories of pottery styles.

 Interval orders and dimension

 Unsolved problem in mathematics: What is the complexity of determining the order dimension of an interval order?

 An important parameter of partial orders is order dimension: the dimension of a partial order $P$ is the least number of linear orders whose intersection is $P$.
 For interval orders, dimension can be arbitrarily large.
 And while the problem of determining the dimension of general partial orders is known to be NP-hard, determining the dimension of an interval order remains a problem of unknown computational complexity.

 A related parameter is interval dimension, which is defined analogously, but in terms of interval orders instead of linear orders.
 Thus, the interval dimension of a partially ordered set $P = (X, \leq)$ is the least integer $k$ for which there exist interval orders $\preceq_1, \ldots, \preceq_k$ on $X$ with $x \leq y$ exactly when $x \preceq_1 y, \ldots,$ and $x \preceq_k y$.

 The interval dimension of an order is never greater than its order dimension.